Amyypi/DonationHub-Database-SQL/README.md

 ```
 python -m pip install flask
 python -m pip install flask-sqlalchemy
+python -m pip install pandas
 python -m pip install requests
 python -m pip install Django==4.0.4
 ```
+You will also need to download Django, please refer to this site [here](https://www.djangoproject.com/download/).
+(It might say that you have Django 4.0.4 version is unavailable, in that case please just donwload the recent version of Django.)

 4. Once you've installed these dependents, create a flask command that will be used to specify how to load the application <i>(assuming you're using bash, otherwise check out the [flask site](https://flask.palletsprojects.com/en/2.0.x/cli/)</i>:
 ```
 export FLASK_APP=run.py